sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate2/16982156 - Naja Salaheem.md

   3: 0x000E [0x70] WAIT_ENTITY_RENDER_FLAG: Wait while EventEntity->Render.Flags3 bit 2 is set (cancel turn if not)
   4: 0x000F [0x02] IF !(ExtData[1]->WorkLocal[0] == 0*) GOTO 0x0022
   5: 0x0017 [0x1D] PRINT_EVENT_MESSAGE(message_id=7095*)
     → "Remember, take it to the Ilrusi Atoll, Dvucca Isle, Halvung, the domain of the Mamool Ja, or Azouph Isle.
-I don't give a damn who you decide on, as long as it's a member of the Immortals.\u007F1\u0000\u0007"
+I don't give a damn who you decide on, as long as it's a member of the Immortals."
   6: 0x001A [0x23] WAIT_FOR_DIALOG_INTERACTION
   7: 0x001B [0x1D] PRINT_EVENT_MESSAGE(message_id=7096*)
-    → "Get out there now and show me what ya can do!\u007F1\u0000\u0007"
+    → "Get out there now and show me what ya can do!"
   8: 0x001E [0x23] WAIT_FOR_DIALOG_INTERACTION
   9: 0x001F [0x01] GOTO 0x0031
  10: 0x0022 [0x02] IF !(ExtData[1]->WorkLocal[0] == 1*) GOTO 0x0031
  11: 0x002A [0x1D] PRINT_EVENT_MESSAGE(message_id=7097*)
     → "Ya think you can be a good mercenary if ya can't even rrrun a simple errand?
-Get outta here!\u007F1\u0000\u0007"
+Get outta here!"
  12: 0x002D [0x23] WAIT_FOR_DIALOG_INTERACTION
  13: 0x002E [0x01] GOTO 0x0031